/

 Managed Solution

-Sendblue's managed Twilio integration offers many benefits:
+Sendblue's managed messaging setup for teams coming from Twilio offers many benefits:

 • MMS Support: Sendblue will send high-res images and videos to iMessage-capable phones, and will automatically compress & downgrade to MMS for non-iMessage phones.